jason-ash/jtash/src/posts/20181205-puppy-steps.md

 # The data:

 The first step was to gather the data from my Garmin watch.
 Unsurprisingly, this was not a very exciting process, but I eventually collected several months of step data, starting from the end of July.
 As data goes, it's quite simple: a column for the actual steps logged each day, and a column for that day's goal.
 (Garmin uses an algorithm to set an adjustable daily step goal.
-I was curious about the logic behind the algorithm, but I'll save it for <a href="garmin-goals">another post</a>.)
+I was curious about the logic behind the algorithm, but I'll save it for <a href="/garmin-step-algorithm">another post</a>.)
 The data looks something like this:

 ```python
              actual    goal